BramandUn/atomicswap/README.md

 after the contract transaction has been mined but has not been redeemed by the participant, the contract output can be refunded back to the initiator's wallet.

-For simplicity, we assume the initiator wishes to trade Bitcoin for Decred with the participant.
-The initiator can also trade Decred for Bitcoin and the steps will be the same, but with each step performed on the other blockchain.
+For simplicity, we assume the initiator wishes to trade Bitcoin for Stakenet with the participant.
+The initiator can also trade Stakenet for Bitcoin and the steps will be the same, but with each step performed on the other blockchain.

 The participant is unable to spend from the initiator's Bitcoin contract at this